Witnessing the law as a notary intern: providing both legal & practical life skills

 A second-year law student might wonder, "What exactly is notary work?"
 Sure, they might be familiar with terms like associate, partner, and commercial lawyer, but what really is a notary public, and how is it related to a law degree at all?
 I had the same thoughts when I first encountered the term.
 It wasn't until I started my internship that I began to understand the relevance of notary work.
 This internship turned my curiosity into a robust understanding of how notary work relates to all different areas of law.

 Notaries play an important role in the legal system by ensuring the authenticity of documents and their responsibilities include witnessing signatures and verifying documents.
 Many legal documents like contracts, wills and deeds must be notarised to be valid in courts or to be used in other jurisdictions.
-Notaries also keep detailed records of the notarised documents which are often helpful in the case of disputes.
-Clearly, the responsibilities of a notary are both meaningful and interesting, and they are undoubtedly more connected to law than it may initially seem.
+Notaries also keep detailed records of the notarised documents which is often helpful in the case of disputes.
+The responsibilities of a notary are both meaningful and interesting, and they are undoubtedly more connected to law than it may initially seem.

-My primary duties as a notary intern included assisting Ravenscroft & Schmierer's Notary Public, David Ravenscroft with variety of tasks.
-Each day, we would engage with a diverse range of clients, from individuals to corporate entities, who wanted to notarise and apostille their documents.
+My primary duties as a notary intern included assisting Ravenscroft & Schmierer's Notary Public, David Ravenscroft with a variety of tasks.
+Each day, we would engage with a diverse range of clients, from individuals to corporate entities, who wished to notarise and apostille their documents.
 One of my primary duties involved drafting wills for private clients.
 This experience introduced me to the basics of Probate and Will Law, which I found fascinating and hope to further explore in my remaining legal studies and career.

 Having experience in notary work has proven to be highly beneficial for me.
 Practically speaking, l was able to make use of my internship experience to get personal documents apostilled at the High Court.
 If it weren't for my notary experience, I would have been far less familiar with the apostille process.
 Fortunately, my theoretical and practical training in notary work meant I had sufficient knowledge to complete the task on my own and ensured that my documents were properly authenticated.